Quantum Machine Learning for Distributed Quantum Protocols with Local Operations and Noisy Classical Communications: Learning Quantum State Discrimination with Noisy Classical Communication

 Alice and Bob share $S$ qubit pairs $(A_s,B_s)$ with $s\in [S-1]$, where each qubit $A_s$ is at Alice and each qubit $B_s$ is at Bob.
 Each qubit pair $(A_s,B_s)$ is entangled in one of two possible ways: The joint state of each pair $(A_s,B_s)$ is either given by the density matrix $\rho_0 = | \Phi^+ \rangle \langle \Phi^+ |$, with maximally entangled Bell state $| \Phi^+ \rangle = (|00 \rangle + |11 \rangle)/\sqrt{2}$; or it is in state $\rho_1 = \mathcal{N}(| \Phi^- \rangle \langle \Phi^- |)$, where $\mathcal{N}(\cdot)$ is an \textit{amplitude damping (AD)} channel and $| \Phi^- \rangle = (|00 \rangle - |11 \rangle)/\sqrt{2}$ is a maximally entangled Bell state orthogonal to $|\Phi^+\rangle$.
 The AD channel applies separately to the two qubits, and is expressed as

 where $E_{ij} = E_i\otimes E_j$ with Kraus matrices

 and

 where $0\leq \gamma \leq 1$ represents the noise parameter of the AD channel.
 For $\gamma=0$ the AD channel does not alter the input Bell state $| \Phi^- \rangle$, whereas for $\gamma=1$ the AD channel breaks the entanglement of the Bell state $| \Phi^- \rangle$, converting it to the product state $| 00 \rangle$.
+From \cite{LOCCNet_Nature_2021}, it is enough to consider the AD channel on a maximally entangled state, i.e., $|\Phi^- \rangle$, to make the two states, $\rho_0$ and $\rho_1$, non-orthogonal.
 We note that results in this paper apply at a qualitative level to any other entanglement-breaking channel \cite{Book_Quantum_Information_Theory_wilde_2013}.

 As seen in Fig. \ref{fig: QSD problem formulation}, Alice applies a parameterized quantum circuit (PQC) to the $S$ qubits $A_0,A_1,\cdots, A_{S-1}$ in her possession; then, it measures the $S$ qubits, and sends the $S$ classical bits obtained from the measurements to Bob.
 The PQC applied by Alice implements a $2^S \times 2^S$ unitary matrix $U^{A}(\theta^A)$ that is parameterized by vector $\theta^A$.
 Given that the input state for each qubit pair is $\rho_i$, with $i\in \{0,1\}$, the corresponding output state for the $2S$ qubits $A_0,A_1,\cdots, A_{S-1}$ and $B_0,B_1,\cdots, B_{S-1}$ can be written as